aidan-le-beard/Website-Lazy-Loading-Dictionary-Word-Search-2-Versions/README.md

 ## You do NOT have permission to use this code for any commercial purposes without speaking to me to work out a deal.

 A small website that searches a dictionary with 45,407 words.
 Results are lazy loaded as they are scrolled through.
-2 website versions are offered: one using a Select box, and one using a scrollable div that highlights the matching substring in the returned words.
+2 website versions are offered: one using a <select> box, and one using a scrollable <div> that highlights the matching substring in the returned words.
+The select box and search box resize if the window is shrank, and the Find: box size follows thet size of the select box if it is resized using JavaScript.

 ### To execute on Windows: